top of page

 • arranging Federation meetings and schools, shows, competitions, and educational excursions

-The Handcrafts Convenor encourages interest in Crafts, with a view to maintaining the best traditions in this area.
+The Handcrafts Convenor encourages interest in Crafts, with a view to maintaining the best traditions in this area, as well as Education topics such as Drama, Singing, Debate, Painting, Photography, Calligraphy etc..

 The Homeskills Convenor encourages interest in such subjects as Cooking, Preserving, Gardening, Floral Art, etc., with a view to maintaining the best traditions in this area.

-Sports Convenors (appointed within the Sports Groups themselves) will make arrangements for sporting activities, such as Outdoor Bowling, Carpet Bowling, Short Mat Bowling, Stadium Bowling, Curling, Darts, and Golf Sports activities are self-financing.
+Sports Convenors (appointed within the Sports Groups themselves) will make arrangements for sporting activities, such as Outdoor Bowling, Carpet Bowling, Short Mat Bowling, Curling, Darts, and Golf.
+Sports activities are self-financing.

 Dumfriesshire Federation meets 4 times a year, with an AGM in December at which Executive members are elected/re-elected.